secure-compilation/secure-compilation.github.io/index.markdown

 Severe low-level vulnerabilities abound in today's computer systems, allowing cyber-attackers to remotely gain full control.
-This happens in big part because our programming languages, compilers, and architectures were designed in an era of scarce hardware resources and too often trade off security for efficiency.
+This happens in big part because our programming languages, compilation chains, and architectures were designed in an era of scarce hardware resources and too often trade off security for efficiency.
 The semantics of mainstream low-level languages like C is inherently insecure, and even